ditrit/workflows/README.md

 Workflow definition is parsed into a simple rule based RETE like engine.
 Orchestration is launched simply inserting facts (nodes and relationships instances) into the RETE network.
 Both facts and RETE rules are stored into Consul.
-Workflow execution is just inserting facts into RETE rules.

 ## The exemple
 - Workflows implemented are standard `install and uninstall TOSCA workflow as defined in § "7.4.2 Weaving improvements" of the normative document.